 Not every marble is valuable.
 Some are common and worth very little.
 To find out if a marble is worth money, you should check the following things:

-Condition and Shine
+Surface Condition and Finish

 Material and Quality